0xdak/cryptomerce/README.md

 ### TODOs For Development

 - [ ] Use the Event type for any variable that can be set
-- [ ] Maybe you want to set the prices in dollars, ETH may +- fastly
+- [ ] Maybe you want to set the prices in dollars, ETH may +- fastly (Use Dollars for e-commerce in frontend, but eth in backend (oracle))
-- [ ] implement swap products
+- [ ] Implement swap products

 ### TODOs for Testing
 - [ ] Test buyProduct